Funko Pop! launch new Motörhead and AC/DC album figures

 Funko Pop! has announced new Motörhead and AC/DC figures – check out the preview images below.

-The US collectables company has released the ‘Ace Of Spades’ and ‘Highway To Hell’ figurines are part of their newly launched ‘Albums’ series.
+The US collectables company has released the ‘Ace Of Spades’ and ‘Highway To Hell’ figurines are part of their ongoing ‘Albums’ series.

 Late Motörhead frontman Lemmy is featured on the band’s new toy, which pays homage to their classic fourth studio record (released in 1980).
 Angus Young, meanwhile, has been immortalised as a figure that harks back to AC/DC’s sixth LP from 1979.